 - 1. Round up clip size to even multiple of tile size in each dimension. - 2.
 Divide each dimension by tile size in that dimension. - 3.
-Add 2 tiles to each dimension for a tile boundary of 1.
+Add the number of tiles specified by parameter lookahead to each dimension.
+You now have the number of tiles in each dimension per clipped level. - 4.
+Multiply the texel dimensions together. - 5.
+Scale by the size of each texel. - 6.
+Add in the fixed cost of image cache structs.